 Listen up, little ones

-Listen for the word brothers.
+Listen for the words attention and drift.

 Reading